ChiaraFalagario/Gaze-MDETR/README.md

 You can customize the names for the test set and the results folders changing them in the script.

 ## Data
-The tests were conducted on the GazeMDETRcluttered test set, which is stored in the iCubstor remote folder, under the name "GazeMDETR_data".
-The data collected for the initial tests of MDETR and GazeMDETR and the outputs of the tests are accessible in the same folder, under the name "GazeMDETR_other" and then for each participant in the folder "0.RESULTS".

 ### GazeMDETRcluttered test set